WlodekLipski/ZWS_rasp_tg/Telegram_Bot/usage.md

 ```
 4. python ready.py
   * After launching process, telegram bot with specified
-toke will responce for your `/command`
+token will provide a responce for your `/command`